mmistakes/minimal-mistakes/_posts/2024-01-25-websockets-in-http4s.md

 ## 6. Advanced Chat Application Features
 In this section, we modify our application and add a lot of extra features such as user names, rooms, and metrics.

-To properly follow along with the code example, checkout the code on [GitHub](https://github.com/hkateu/WebsocketChatApp) since this section contains large code snippets.
+To properly follow along with the code example, check out the code on [GitHub](https://github.com/hkateu/WebsocketChatApp) since this section may contain large code snippets.

 ### 6.1.
 Users and Rooms